.38 Short Colt: Case

 Visually, it resembles a .38 S&W but the case dimensions are slightly different.
 The .38 Short Colt case is the parent to the .38 Long Colt and .38 Special.

 Remington is one of the few producers of this cartridge today with a 125 gr LRN bullet.
 Magtech produces this grain weight and Ten-x manufactures a 95 gr load, as well as blanks.

-This cartridge can be safely fired in revolvers chambered for .38 Special or .357 Magnum.